kayque-willy/java-spring-web-service/README.md

 ## Development server

-Navigate to `http://localhost:8080/`.
+Post JSON to `http://localhost:8080/sending-email`.
 The app will automatically reload if you change any of the source files.

 ## Build